-During the past three decades, 401(k) plans have become a popular workplace benefit.
-401(k) plans allow workers to defer income tax on the portion of their compensation that is set aside for retirement; in addition, they are flexible, allowing employees to make elective deferrals and typically providing a choice of investments.
-Indeed, 401(k) plans have become the most common defined contribution (DC) plan, holding \$4.8 trillion in assets at year-end 2016 (Figure 1).
-Over the past two and a half decades, mutual funds have become the primary vehicle for 401(k) plan investments, with the share of employer-sponsored 401(k) plan assets held in mutual funds rising from 9 percent at year-end 1990 to 63 percent at year-end 2016.
+401(k) plans-which allow workers the ability to defer income tax on the portion of their compensation that is set aside for retirement-have become an attractive workplace benefit.1 401(k) plans are also flexible, allowing employees to make elective deferrals and typically providing a choice of investments.
+Indeed, they have become the most common defined contribution (DC) plan, holding \$6.4 trillion in assets at year-end 2019 (Figure 1).2 Mutual funds have become the primary vehicle for 401(k) plan investments, with the share of employer-sponsored 401(k) plan assets held in mutual funds rising from 9 percent at year-end 1990 to 63 percent at year-end 2019.